shxr3f/cdp-trial-patterns/opendatalakehouse/04_predict.md

     ![Screen_Shot_2023_04_25_at_12_08_43_AM.png](images/Screen_Shot_2023_04_25_at_12_08_43_AM.png)

-## Lab 4 - Connect CML to Data Lakehouse
+## Lab 4 - Connect Cloudera AI to Data Lakehouse

-In this Lab we will create a new Python program that will connect to our Data Lakehouse we created in [01_ingest](01_ingest.md) phase and read the data into CML.
-To test out our code we will interact with a CML Session which allows us to run our code and provides access to an interactive command prompt and terminal.
+In this Lab we will create a new Python program that will connect to our Data Lakehouse we created in [01_ingest](01_ingest.md) phase and read the data into Cloudera AI.
+To test out our code we will interact with a Cloudera AI Session which allows us to run our code and provides access to an interactive command prompt and terminal.

 Once you complete this lab, you will have now used 2 analytical tools to interact with the same, ***single copy*** of data or ***single source of truth*** from our Data Lakehouse.

 It is important to emphasize that there was no requirement to create a duplicate copy of the data.
 The same security policies that would be set up on this table also carry forward when using any Cloudera Data Service to access this data.

-1. Return to CML - click browser tab `Applications - Cloudera Machine Learning`
+1. Return to Cloudera AI - click browser tab `Applications - Cloudera AI`

     ![CML Return](images/CML_return_to_Apps_page.png)